 TGbe editor: Please update the following paragraph this subclause as shown below:

-A STA indicates support for protected block ack by setting the RSN Capabilities field subfields MFPC, MFPR and PBAC to 1.
+A STA indicates support for protected block ack by setting the MFPC and MFPR subfields in RSN Capabilities field to 1 (see 9.4.2.24.4 (RSN Capabilities)) and the PBAC field in RSN Extension element to 1 (see 9.4.2.241 (RSN Extension element (RSNXE))).
 Such a STA is a PBAC STA; otherwise, the STA is a non-PBAC STA.
+An EHT STA with dot11EHTBaseLineFeaturesImplementedOnly equal to true should operate as a PBAC STA; Otherwise, an EHT STA shall operate as PBAC.
 A block ack agreement that is successfully negotiated between two PBAC STAs is a protected block ack agreement.
 A block ack agreement that is successfully negotiated between two STAs when either or both of the STAs is not a PBAC STA is a block ack agreement that is not a protected block ack agreement.

 TGbe editor: Please update the following paragraph this subclause as shown below:

-A STA that has successfully negotiated a protected block ack agreement shall obey the following rule as a block ack originator in addition to rules specified in 10.25.6.7 (Originator’s behavior) and 10.25.6.8 (Maintaining block ack state at the originator):
+A STA that has successfully negotiated a protected block ack agreement shall obey the following rules as a block ack originator in addition to rules specified in 10.25.6.7 (Originator’s behavior) and 10.25.6.8 (Maintaining block ack state at the originator):

 To change the value of WinStartB at the receiver, the STA shall use a robust ADDBA Request frame

+Upon reception of a valid robust ADDBA Response frame, in response to its robust ADDBA Request frame, for an established protected block ack agreement whose TID and recipient address are the same as those of the block ack agreement, the STA shall validate the value carried in the Dialog Token field of the ADDBA Response frame before updating its WinStartO with the value of the Block Ack Starting Sequence Control field of the ADDBA Request frame it transmitted.
+The STA shall ignore the values carried in other fields of the ADDBA Response frame.

 TGbe editor: Please update the following paragraph this subclause as shown below: